Judea in the Bible

 Verse Conceptseternal life, gift ofNationalismRepentance, Importance OfGifts From God, SpiritualRepentanceForeigners Saved By FaithGod Gives RepentanceSpecific Praising Of GodElectPromise Of HeavenUniversalism

-After Herod had searched and did not find him, he interrogated the guards and ordered their execution.
-Then Herod went down from Judea to Caesarea and stayed there.
+Herod had search made for him, and when he could not find him, he examined the guards and ordered them to be put to death.
+Then he left Judea for Caesarea, and stayed there.

 Verse ConceptsCommands, in NTNot FindingSeeking But Not Finding People